MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 - **Sparse VDL** - Sparse VDL also improves the efficiency of VM operations, reducing the time needed to create fixed VHDs from 10s of minutes to mere seconds.

 ### **Scalability**
 ReFS is designed to support extremely large data sets -- petabytes and larger -- without negatively impacting performance, achieving greater scale than prior file systems.
+The maximum volume size with ReFS is 4.7 zettabytes (ZB), or 4,700,000,000 terabytes (TB).

 ## Supported deployments